speasley/jquery.occasions/README.md

 those occasions will override the defaults in the event of a date overlap.
 If you need to avoid this, you can simply delete the troublesome line from the associated json file.

+### Optimization

+If you want to trim some overhead, you can edit the css and json files to remove occasions you don't need.

 ## Change Log

 ### Version 0.0.1: Tunnel Mountain